22. NAVAL INTERCEPTION AND COMBAT

 A. If the attacker's naval units begin their activity in port, the defender may select the hex in which the attacker’s naval units are based (since they enter the water portion of that hex as soon as they leave port), the destination hex or any hex in between.

-B. If the attacker's naval units are already at sea (moving from their patrol hex, or returning to base, or continuing a interception attempt already underway), the defender may select any new hex the attacker's naval units enter, including the destination hex (The defender may not select the hex in which the naval units begin their new activity, as the defender has already had a chance to intercept in that hex).
+B. If the attacker's naval units are already at sea (moving from their patrol hex or returning to base), the defender may select any new hex the attacker’s naval units enter, including the destination hex.
+The defender may not select the hex in which the naval units begin their new activity, as the defender has already had a chance to intercept in that hex.

 22.13 ONLY ONE INTERCEPTION HEX PERMITTED: A naval force may be intercepted in only one hex along its route, subject to the following exceptions:

-A. STRAITS: Naval activities which pass through straits (21.211) are treated as distinct naval activities for interception purposes on each side of the strait, and are thus subject to a single interception in different hexes on each side of the strait.
+A. STRAITS: Naval activities which pass through straits (21.211) and the Kiel canal are treated as distinct naval activities for interception purposes on each side of the strait, and are thus subject to a single interception in different hexes on each side of the strait.

 B. DIFFERENT NAVAL ACTIVITIES: Each time a naval force attempts to carry out a distinct naval activity, it may be intercepted, even if some or all of that force has been intercepted earlier in the same turn while carrying out a different naval activity.